vasilvas99/meta-rauc-community/meta-rauc-qemuarm64/README.rst

    $ kas shell qemuarm64-demo-minimal.yaml -c 'runqemu nographic slirp core-image-minimal'

-2. After the system has successfully booted, loogin and run: ``udhcpc -i eth0`` to obtain an IP address.
+2. After the system has successfully booted, login as root and run: ``udhcpc -i eth0`` to obtain an IP address.

 3. In a seperate terminal copy the bundle to the running image using scp::